 When Should You Pay Attention to Dispersive Surface Energy?

 Dispersive surface energy differs for different materials.
 Highly aromatic polymers like polystyrene have a lot of benzene rings and relatively large dispersive components of their surface energy.
-Similarly, PVC also has a relatively large dispersive surface energy component to their total surface energy due to containing large heteroatoms such as chlorine.
+Similarly, PVC also has a relatively large dispersive surface energy component to its total surface energy due to containing large heteroatoms such as chlorine.

 Polar Surface Energy